benstaniford/comfy-contact-sheet-image-loader/README.md

 # ComfyUI Contact Sheet Image Loader

-A custom ComfyUI node that displays the 8 most recent images from a folder as thumbnails in a horizontal contact sheet format, allowing you to easily select and load one of them.
+A custom ComfyUI node that displays up to 64 recent images from a folder as numbered thumbnails in a flexible grid contact sheet format, allowing you to easily select and load one of them for post-processing.

 ## Features

-- **Visual Selection**: Shows up to 8 thumbnails of the most recent images in a folder
+- **Visual Selection**: Shows up to 64 numbered thumbnails of the most recent images in a folder
+- **Flexible Grid Layout**: Choose 1-8 rows (8, 16, 24, 32, 40, 48, 56, or 64 images)
+- **Numbered Thumbnails**: Each thumbnail displays a number (1-64) for easy identification and loading via the selector
 - **Automatic Sorting**: Images are automatically sorted by modification time (newest first)
-- **Flexible Selection**: Choose any of the 8 displayed images using a simple 1-8 selector
-- **Refreshable**: Update the thumbnail view by changing the trigger value
+- **Smart Refresh**: Updates automatically when connected load_trigger changes
+- **Default Output Folder**: Automatically defaults to ComfyUI's output directory, but you can change it
 - **Efficient Caching**: Thumbnails are cached for better performance
 - **Multiple Formats**: Supports JPG, JPEG, PNG, BMP, TIFF, and WEBP images